 Contact The Law Office of Amy Chapman in Santa Rosa, California

-If you or a loved one has been charged with a serious or violent felony in California and need an experienced California criminal defense attorney to help you avoid a conviction, our knowledgeable and experienced California criminal defense attorneys can help you avoid the excessive penalties you will face if convicted.
+If you or a loved one has been charged with a serious or violent felony in California and need an experienced California criminal defense attorney to help you avoid a conviction, our knowledgeable and experienced Serious and Violent Felonies Attorneys can help you avoid the excessive penalties you will face if convicted.